- 900 Exposition Blvd. Los Angeles, CA 90007

 Expand our role as

-To become a “museum of, for, and with L.A.,” the Natural History Family of Museums will strive to welcome, understand, reflect, and cultivate meaningful relationships with its local communities.
+To become a “museum of, for, and with L.A.,” the Natural History Museums of Los Angeles County will strive to welcome, understand, reflect, and cultivate meaningful relationships with its local communities.
 By celebrating and illuminating L.A.’s rich natural and cultural history and diversity, we will serve as a civic anchor for the community, a partner for the County, and a hub for telling stories with global relevance and local impact.

 Create a new interdisciplinary model for understanding and connecting to urban nature

-The Natural History Family of Museums has a distinct opportunity to be a global leader in researching and understanding the complex and ever-evolving relationship that lies at the intersection of nature, cities, and people.
+The Natural History Museums of Los Angeles County have a distinct opportunity to be a global leader in researching and understanding the complex and ever-evolving relationship that lies at the intersection of nature, cities, and people.
 By harnessing our globally renowned community science and urban nature research programs, our vast collections documenting how nature and culture have changed as L.A. has grown, and the remarkable biodiversity of this metropolitan region, we will play a critical role influencing the sustainable development of L.A., and urban areas worldwide.

 Strengthen and activate our research and collections to create and communicate new knowledge about our world

-The Natural History Family of Museums’ collection is an unparalleled global resource that must be studied, enhanced, protected, and experienced to advance the discovery and understanding of the natural and cultural worlds in the past, present, and future.
-By creating a bold and forward-thinking plan to increase resources and expand access, we will inspire the broadest public to become stewards of the earth.
+The Natural History Museums of Los Angeles County's collection is an unparalleled global resource that must be studied, enhanced, protected, and experienced to advance the discovery and understanding of the natural and cultural worlds in the past, present, and future.
+By creating a bold and forward-thinking plan to increase resources and expand access, we will inspire the broadest public to become stewards of the Earth.

 Embodying our vision and values, the new wing of our museum in Exposition Park marks a commitment to a greater accessibility and communal space, including a ‘front porch’ and transparency into our collections, research activities, and public programs.

-Situated in Hancock Park within the Miracle Mile cultural corridor, the La Brea Tar Pits and Museum is being re-imagined as an inclusive and immersive experience that brings the Ice Age to life and imparts a better understanding of global ecological and climate change for visitors and researchers from across the street, the country and the world.
+Situated in Hancock Park within the Miracle Mile cultural corridor, La Brea Tar Pits are being re-imagined as an inclusive and immersive experience that brings the Ice Age to life and imparts a better understanding of global ecological and climate change for visitors and researchers from across the street, the country and the world.

 Building upon the foundation of our L.A. history collection and Becoming L.A. exhibition, we are developing a broader platform of co-curated exhibitions, public programs and digital engagement around the stories of L.A.’s history, its culture and nature, and the voices of its people.